microsoft/vscode-docs/docs/python/editing.md

 ### Extract Variable

-Extracts all similar occurrences of the selected text within the current scope, and replaces it with a new variable called `new_var` by default.
+Extracts all similar occurrences of the selected text within the current scope, and replaces it with a new variable.

 You can invoke this command by selecting the line of code you wish to extract as a variable and then clicking on the light-bulb that is displayed next to it.